Nigel Griggs: Biography

 In 1996, when Crowded House split up and released their greatest hits album Recurring Dream, frontman Neil Finn approached Griggs to put together a collection of the band's greatest live performances, to append selected copies of Recurring Dream.

 In 2002, Griggs released a solo album, Sleeper, through the Split Enz fanclub, Frenz of the Enz.

-Due to being a core member, he has always participated in major Split Enz's reunions.
-On rare occasions, or for unplanned gigs, previous Enz bassist Mike Chunn has been known to step in.
+Griggs has participated in most of Split Enz's reunions.